vfarah-if/NodeCodingExercise/README.md

 6. **[Test-init-babel](./test-init-babel)** is a simple node application for simply testing anything using the [EC6](https://medium.com/the-node-js-collection/an-update-on-es6-modules-in-node-js-42c958b890c)+ syntax.
 Check [README](test-init-babel/README.md) for more information

-7. As a developer who has worked mainly with `yarn` and `npm`, I thought I would skill up and use `PNPM` for a change.
+7. As a developer who has worked mainly with `yarn` and `npm`, I thought I would skill up and use `pnpm` for a change.
 Why?

    - `pnpm` is fast and disk-efficient